oceanhackweek/ohw26-intro-activity/README.md

 # OceanHackWeek 2026 — Intro to Git & GitHub

-A live, type-along introduction to git and GitHub. **Everyone works in this one repository at the same time.** That is on purpose: we are going to make a few merge conflicts happen here, in a safe place with helpers in the room, so they are not scary when they show up during project work later in the week.
+An introduction to git and GitHub.
+Everyone works in this repository at the same time.
+We are going to make a few merge conflicts happen here, we're going to practice resolving them here, so you already know what to do when they show up later in the week.

 > Adapted from the [OHW22 NE intro activity](https://github.com/oceanhackweek/ohw22-NE-intro-activity)
 > by Catherine Mitchell, itself heavily borrowed from Alex Kerney's